brunorijsman/secure-grpc/README.md

 Using self-signed "private" root CAs is common for accessing resources (such as APIs) within the context of an enterprise.

-## Server Name Indication (SNI)
+## Server Name Check

-When the client authenticates the server, it can perform the **server naming check** in one of two
+When the client authenticates the server, it can perform the **server name check** in one of two
 ways:

 * The client verifies that the server name in the certificate matches the DNS host name of the server.
 This default behavior of TLS.
 We refer to this as **server host naming** in our code.

-* The client uses the TLS Server Name Indication (SNI) option to explicitly choose the server name to be authenticated.
-Historically, this was typically used when multiple different web sites where hosted on a single web servers.
+* The client uses the TLS **Server Name Indication** (SNI) option to explicitly choose the server name to be authenticated.
+  Historically, this was typically used when multiple different web sites where hosted on a single web server.
   The web server used the SNI option to present the correct certificate to the client.
-In the context of APIs, it allows us to decouple the naming of services from hosts.
+  In the context of APIs, it allows us to decouple the naming of service from hosts.
   Hence, we refer to this as **server service naming** in our code.

 Note: our code stores and checks the authenticated name of a leaf in both the Common Name (CN) field of the certificate (for compatibility with older code) and in the Subject Alternative Name (SAN)